 - However, each child record can only have one parent.

-To create a new hierarchy, if that is what the data set requires, you need to drag and drop the child source into the new parent.
+To create a different hierarchy, if that is what the data set requires, you need to drag and drop the child source onto the new parent.
 In the example below, Occasions becomes the Drinks parent.